-The clinic's owner, Diane Derzis, has said no Jackson-area hospital would grant the privileges to the out-of-state doctors who work at the facility.
+Clinic owner Diane Derzis has said no hospital has granted privileges to the out-of-state physicians who work at the facility.
 Some hospitals won't grant privileges to out-of-state doctors, and some religious-affiliated hospitals won't associate with physicians who work at abortion clinics.

-The state asked 5th Circuit Court of Appeals to overturn the district judge's ruling, and the appeals court ruled in July 2014 that the law could cut off access in Mississippi to a constitutionally protected medical procedure by closing the state's only abortion clinic.
+The 5th Circuit — which also handles cases from Mississippi and Louisiana — ruled in July 2014 that Mississippi's admitting privileges law could cut off access in the state to a constitutionally protected medical procedure by closing the only abortion clinic in Mississippi.